 In Lower School at Episcopal Day School, students are inspired to stretch towards their greatest potential, begin learning through hands-on participation and collaboration and think critically and creatively.
 Focusing on cultivating the whole child, our well-qualified teachers have created an environment where students genuinely love to learn, as they grow into their individual gifts and talents.
 Furthermore, our Lay Chaplain and Christian Education Teacher provide guidance and social development activities, as well as meaningful service learning experiences.

 - Formative play and constructive learning opportunities for cognitive and social development

 - Spacious playground and courtyard

 The early years of a child’s education are a time to instill a love of learning through play, exploration, problem-solving and skill development.
-EDS classrooms are inviting and the curriculum is focused on reading and math readiness, art, science and social studies.
+EDS classrooms are inviting and the curriculum is focused on reading, writing, math readiness, science and social studies.
 Our faculty emphasizes social development, task management and creativity.
-The integrated enrichment programs include music, Spanish, library, movement/physical education, technology and chapel.
-We are driven by the desire to educate the whole child through a commitment to excellence and support in the classroom, on the playground and beyond.
+The integrated enrichment programs include music, Spanish, library, movement/physical education, Christian Education, and innovation.
+We are driven by the desire to educate the whole child through a commitment preparation and exposure learning and to excellence and support in the classroom, on the playground and beyond.

 - Passionate, well-qualified teachers